fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 Domain 0 less mode eliminates need for trusted VM.
-Also, since Xen itself is responsible for booting multiple VMs there is no need for tools that manage Xen (which don't work on any OS). `fobnail-attester` could be integrated in a similar way that with CAmkES based VM (see CAmkES section above for details).
+Also, since Xen itself is responsible for booting multiple VMs there is no need for tools that manage Xen (which don't work on any OS).
+Fobnail Attester could be integrated in a similar way that with CAmkES based VM (see CAmkES section above for details).
 The main difference would be that the secure component would be a separate VM.

 Unfortunatelly, Xen is bloated and it doesn't meet the "minimal" requirement.
 This is a major problem.